scummvm/scummvm/doc/docportal/advanced_topics/understand_search_box.rst

 The filter is applied as you type, there is no need to press Enter or click anything to perform the search.

-All searchs are case insensitive, there is no way to force the case sensitive search.
+All searches are case insensitive.

-To reset the filter and get the full list of games, you could click on a cross icon on the right.
+To reset the filter and get the full list of games, you could click on a cross icon next to the text input field.

 Search patterns
 ===========================================

 Whitespace breaks the search input into separate tokens, search patterns.

 Simple patterns
 ___________________________________________

 If search pattern does not contain ``:``/``=``/``~`` characters and it does not start with ``!`` character, then it's used for a case insensitive substring search.

-For example, if you type ``m`` you would get all the games containing letter 'M' in description.
+For example, if you type ``m`` you would get all the games containing an 'M' or 'm' in description.

 If you type ``monkey``, you would get games like "The Curse of Monkey Island (Demo/Windows)", "Infinite Monkeys", "Three Monkeys, One Cage", etc.